encryption-alliance/unified-vault-format/file content encryption/AES-256-GCM.md

 ### 32k

 This variant uses 32740 payload bytes per block (resulting in 32768 encrypted bytes per chunk).
+It uses an unsigned 8 byte integer to store the number of blocks `nBlocks` (resulting in a maximum file size of 140,617,229,238,300 bytes).

 If the cleartext file size is a multiple of the cleartext block size (0, 32740, 65480, ... bytes), a zero-byte EOF block MUST be appended.